 As the central hub within the nonprofit sector in West Tennessee, we unite people in ways that improve each person’s access to health, education, and financial stability.

 My name is Tiffany.
 I became a drug addict at the age of 12.
 My drug addiction led me to leave my husband and kids and enter the life of prostitution.
 But thankfully, I met the director of the Scarlet Rope Project in the Madison County jail.
 Scarlet Rope provided everything I needed to heal and grow.
-Today I am employed, I have my kids back in my life, and I have friends that want me around.
+I am currently employed, have my kids back in my life, and have friends that want me around.
 I see people all the time that don't even recognize me, and that's the proof that I've been redeemed.
 Because of United Way's support, the Scarlet Rope Project saved my life.